raphael-group/raphael-group.github.io/news/index.md

 # news

 ## September 1, 2016
 The Raphael group has moved!
 Ben Raphael is now a Professor in the [Department of Computer Science at Princeton University](https://www.cs.princeton.edu).
+We welcome applications for new students and postdocs.

 ## May 11, 2016
 [Hsin-Ta Wu](http://cs.brown.edu/~bournewu/) successfully defends his Ph.D. thesis, becoming the [second Ph.D. recipient in Computational Biology and Computer Science at Brown University](https://www.brown.edu/academics/computational-molecular-biology/news/2016-05/congratulations-hsin-ta).
 Hsin-Ta will join [Natera](http://www.natera.com) as a Senior Bioinformatician.
 Congratulations, Hsin-Ta!